Exploratory Study of Elder Financial Exploitation

 Principal Investigator: Thomas Blomberg, Dean and Sheldon L. Messinger Professor of Criminology, FSU College of Criminology and Criminal Justice

-Co-PI: Neil Charness, William G. Chase Professor of Psychology, Interim Director, Institute for Successful Longevity
+Co-Principal Investigator: Neil Charness, William G. Chase Professor of Psychology, Interim Director, Institute for Successful Longevity

 Graduate Students: Julie Mestre Brancale and Brae Campion